andybalholm/redwood/starlark.md

 - `parse_qs`: parses a URL query string, to a dict of tuples, largely compatible with Python’s `urllib.parse.parse_qs`.

+- `publicsuffix`: returns the public suffix of a domain

+- `privatesuffix`: returns one more label than the public suffix

 ### Caches

 Redwood provides a `Cache` type that scripts can use to temporarily store the results of